rhannequin/old-space-api/README.md

 ## Roadmap

-- [ ] Split all resources into static/dynamic files (`_now` classes)
+- [x] Split all resources into static/dynamic files (`_now` classes)
-- [ ] Use better collections (Planets, Stars, ArtificialSatellites, Comets, Asteroids, ...)
+- [ ] Use better MongoDB collections (Planets, Stars, ArtificialSatellites, Comets, Asteroids, ...)
-- [ ] Create script to init values from scrap and not from hard coded values
+- [ ] Create script to init values from scraping and not from hard coded values
+- [ ] Use modules to share behaviour and not (only) inheritance
 - [ ] Write a proper documentation
 - [ ] Use cache for static values
 - [ ] Create simple client app
 - [ ] Look for other links to parse for information
-- [ ] Implement new resources like constellations, artificial satellites, comets, asteroids
+- [ ] Implement new resources like stars, artificial satellites, comets, asteroids
 - [ ] Make it hypermedia

 ## Links